Investigative Journalism: How to Develop and Manage your Sources

 They compared the accounts of 30 former and current orphanage residents, as well as testimony given by former and current orphanage employees.
 All of the testimony was corroborated and signed, in some cases using fingerprints where the witnesses were not literate.

-Alan and Rawashdeh’s investigation also drew on leaked documents from the orphanages themselves which supported their sources’ claims.
+Alan and Rawashdeh’s investigation also drew on leaked documents from the orphanages themselves that supported their sources’ claims.
 They also made use of governmental and semi-governmental reports and studies that confirmed the existence of the problem.
-Some orphanage residents were convinced to undergo medical examinations at a civil society organisation, which confirmed that some of them were suffering from psychological, physical or sexual illnesses.
+Some orphanage residents were convinced to undergo medical examinations at a civil society organisation, which confirmed that some of them were suffering from psychological, physical, or sexual illnesses.

-In another example, the Al Jazeera film Execution By Transport showed how thirty-seven political prisoners choked or were burned to death in a transport van at Egypt’s Abu Zaabal Prison in August 2013.
+In another example, the Al Jazeera film Execution by Transport showed how thirty-seven political prisoners choked or were burnt to death in a transport van at Egypt’s Abu Zaabal Prison in August 2013.

 They also drew on meteorological reports, data provided by civil society organisations, and court documents from the official investigation.
 The overlapping human and material sources used in this investigation allowed it to develop information into facts: the van did not have sufficient space for 45 prisoners, the prisoners were kept inside for more than eight hours straight, the temperature was above 40 degrees, the van lacked ventilation and no drinking water was provided, and the coroner’s report listed asphyxiation as the cause of death.
 All of these facts confirmed that there was foul play at work and neglect of political prisoners opposed to the new regime.